 Little Rock Arkansas Regional Office

 Black Community Development and Chamber of Commerce of Arkansas is proud to have some of the industry’s best.
 The Regional Directors are the heart of our organization, they are responsible for delivering BCDCCA programs, goals and objectives to the community.
 The success of BCDCCA rest on their shoulders.
-BCDCCA Regional Directors are commented to the improvement of the Black and African American citizen in the Great state of Arkansas.
+BCDCCA Regional Directors are commented to the improvement of our targeted citizens in the Great state of Arkansas.

 Contact Us